Time and phase, in combination with amplitude, determine what we hear.

 With all the advancements in materials and construction, there are good wires available at a wide range of prices.
 We receive at least one call a day asking what wire to use with Vandersteen speakers.
 Often the callers want to know what wires were used in designing the speakers or what the internal wires are.

 Actually, neither the design wire nor the internal wire has any bearing on choosing the wire that is best for your system.
 During design, we connect the loudspeakers with a resistively loaded bus bar that can be set to simulate different wire lengths without contributing any inherent sonic character of its own to the sound.
-None of the internal wires in a Vandersteen speaker carry a full-range signal, so they are each individually engineered as part of a tuned-loop with the driver and crossover they connect.
+None of the internal wires in a Vandersteen speaker carry a full-range signal, so they are each individually engineered as part of a tuned loop with the driver and crossover they connect.
 The woofer, midrange, and tweeter each use different wires selected for their characteristics coupling the particular driver to the crossover.
-If any of the wires were changed, the relationship between the crossover and the driver that wire connected would have to be adjusted.
+If any of the wires were changed, the relationship between the crossover and the driver that wire connects would have to be adjusted.

 There is a best wire for your system.
 It is the wire with the sonic characteristics that work best with your electronics, your speakers. your listening room, and your personal listening tastes.
 Change any of the four determining factors, and the best wire may also change.